-First Edition Aug.1986 Revised March 2009, 2010 and October 2011.
+First Edition Aug.1986

+Revised March 2009, 2010, October 2011 with minor editorial changes in May 2012.

-This small document has been prepared to assist both those who call for, and those who submit design and construct tenders for tension membrane and shadecloth structures in Australia.
+This small document has been prepared to assist those parties who call for, those who submit designs, those who fabricate and those parties that install tension membrane and shadecloth structures in Australasia.